anders-jakobsson/SocketScpi/README.md

 The `ScpiString` type
 =====================

-NOTE!!!
-This is currently under development, don't use it!!!

 When an `Instrument` object is called with a string, as shown in the [Usage](#usage) section, the string is implicitly converted to a `ScpiString` object.
 The string can also be created explicitly by calling its constructor method: